OdabasiMehmet/DevopsFoundations/14-Kubernetes/Kubernetes_objects.md

 image: The container image to be run.
 ports: The list of ports to be exposed by the container.
 In this example, we have exposed port 80.
 ```

+Note: In order to create pods, replicasets, or deployments, you can use `kubectl apply -f` followed by the name and path of the manifest (yaml) files.